christianwach/civicrm-admin-utilities/readme.txt

 = 0.6.5 =

 * Enable suppression of email notification when a CiviCRM Contact's primary email is changed
+* Introduce setting to hide "Manage Groups" menu item
+* Compatibility with new menu in CiviCRM 5.12.x

 = 0.6.4 =